Welcome back for part two of the interview on, “Building an Investor Brand” with #Jay Acunzo and #John Gannon.

-And John cited a couple investors that are doing all of these things.
-Creating original content, hosting large conferences and creating a community of entrepreneurs.
-This included investors like Jason Lemkin and Jason Calacanis that are, effectively, becoming media companies.
-In Jason Calacanis’ case, he is running a blog, a podcast, a large conference called launch, an accerlerator, and he manages one of the larger angel syndicates on angel list.
+And John cited a couple investors that are doing all of these things; Creating original content, hosting large conferences and creating a community of entrepreneurs.
+This included investors like #Jason Lemkin and #Jason Calacanis that are, effectively, becoming media companies.
+And in Jason Calacanis’ case, he is running a blog, a podcast, a large conference called #Launch, an accelerator, and he manages one of the larger angel syndicates on angellist.

 Jay and John had some great content advice on a) how to check if one’s content is original and b) how to leverage great content for the best reach.
-On the former, Jay suggested that every content producer asks theirself, “if you were to white label this content, could you still tell who the source is.”
+On the former, Jay suggested that every content producer asks theirself, “If you were to white label this content, could you still tell who the source is?”
 There are many cases where I’m reading an article and it feels like something I’ve read before, with no original voice.
-A couple topic examples of late, that have been beaten to death are the standard “we’re founder friendly” or “be prudent w/ your burn rate as an entrepreneur.”
+A couple topic examples of late, that have been beaten to death are the standard “We are founder friendly” or “Be prudent with your burn rate as an entrepreneur.”
 I feel like I’ve come across those articles a hundred times.
 And, to Jay’s point, if it were to be white labeled, I wouldn’t be able to tell you who the author is.
 It’s just the same recycled content over and over.
-So, one can test their content by asking if others can tell who’s written it, if you strip away the attribution.
+So, when one can test their content by asking if others can tell who’s written it, if you strip away the attribution.

 On the later point, how to leverage great content for the best reach, Jay and John had some great insights.
 When one has a piece of content that does very well, they shouldn’t immediately move on to the next article.
-Rather, they should do more w/ what they have.
+Rather, they should do more with what they have.
 Jay gave the example of converting articles into a deck on slideshare.
-There are also other repurposing mediums like Medium, LinkedIN or even Facebook.
-The methods are numerous forgetting more miles out of great content.
-And John also mentioned that you can get more use out of successful content by generating new material about how you created it in the first place.
-A familiar example of this that I recently came across had to do w/ Gabriel Weinberg’s book, Traction.
-Of course, he has been a guest on the program multiple times, which is an example of him getting more miles out of the content.
-And he’s also created a long medium post about how he conducted the interviews for the book, how he put everything together and subsequently how he marketed it.
+There are also other re-purposing mediums like #Medium, # LinkedIN or even #Facebook.
+The methods are numerous for getting more miles out of great content and John also mentioned that you can get more use out of successful content by generating new material about how you created it in the first place.
+A familiar example of this that I recently came across had to do with #Gabriel Weinberg’s book, Traction.
+Of course, he has been a guest on the program multiple times, which is an example of him getting more miles out of the content; and he’s also created a long medium post about how he conducted the interviews for the book, how he put everything together and subsequently, how he marketed it.
 This is a great example of what John was talking about.
 Take a success, repurpose it and eventually talk about how it was created in the first place.

 As discussed in this episode and others, there are two clear categories of differentiators.
-Capital-based on non-capital-based.
+Capital-based and non-capital-based.
 The capital centric differentiators have to do with an investor’s check size, speed-to-close and ability to attract other sources of capital.
-Yes, everybody’s money is green, but a $1,000 check that takes four months is quite different than a $100k check that can close in a week.
+Yes, everybody’s money is green but a $1,000 check that takes four months is quite different than a $100,000 check that can close in a week.

-And then their are the non-capital differentiators.
-Sometimes this manifests when an investor has been an operator and has a directly attributable experience set.
-Or maybe an investor has a very narrow investment thesis, centered on a business model, sector or trend and uniquely understands the area better than most.
-Other times it has to do w/ network and an investor’s ability to connect entrepreneurs to customers, partners or the media.
-And, of course, as we covered, it can relate to the extent of one’s reach and medium by which an investor reaches others.
+And then there are the non-capital differentiators.
+Sometimes this manifests when an investor has been an operator and has a directly attributable experience set or maybe an investor has a very narrow investment thesis, centered on a business model, sector or trend and uniquely understands the area better than most.
+Other times it has to do with network and an investor’s ability to connect entrepreneurs to customers, partners or the media; and of course, as we covered, it can relate to the extent of one’s reach and medium by which an investor reaches others.